Ak5hay01/Recycler-View-Kotlin/README.md

 ![alt text](/screenshot/Screenshot_20210410-194413.jpg)

-# If we click on the Item in recycler view/Android version a toast will show with the android name
+# If we click on the Item in recycler view/Android version name, a toast will pop-up with the android name which was clicked

 ![alt text](/screenshot/Screenshot_20210410-194420.jpg)